 - Implies that the seller is in charge, which is false and leads to bad marketing decisions.
 (Plus it’s patronizing and not the world we want to create.)

 - Implies that you have to go hunt them down.
 Leads to overdoing and poor results.

 - Pushy used car salesman approach. ‘nough said.

 - We need to focus on client attraction with generosity of spirit, so we should use words that match that.

 - Words effect our subconscious mind which tells our brain to do push marketing, even if we think we are not pushy.

-What To Say Instead
+What Terms To Use Instead

 You could say something like “ideal client” or “ideal customer” instead.
 Other options include “niche market,” “my people,” or “the people I can genuinely help.”

 When you use more heart-centered wording, your brain will conjure up images of a happy match between you and your customers.
 It’s about resonance.
 And client attraction.